 “Sounds like she’s from Texas,” Randy said.

-“Ask her,” Todd said as he opened his menu.
+“Ask her,” Todd said as he opened his menu for him and Lena.
 “Let’s see, what do we want.”

-“Something fried and greasy to soak up the alcohol,” Randy said.
+“Something fried and greasy to soak up the alcohol,” Randy advised.

 “Anything with protein,” Christine said.
 Randy gave Jason a knowing smile.
 Jason looked back at the menu in front of him and tried not to laugh.